 - powdered sugar for garnish

-In large bowl or a stand mixer, beat eggs or aquafaba, oil, vanilla and almond extract until well combined.
-Add to egg mixture and stir to blend.
+- In large bowl or a stand mixer, beat eggs or aquafaba, oil, vanilla and almond extract until well combined.
+Add to flour mixture and stir to blend.
 Stir in pears and nuts.